 The presiding judge carefully examined the evidence, including photographs and testimonies from the plaintiff and store employees, to reach a decision.

-This case underscores the value of a bench trial in personal injury disputes where the outcome hinges on the evaluation of detailed evidence.
+These cases demonstrate what a bench trial is at its core – a focused legal proceeding where judicial expertise guides the outcome.
 Judges can methodically analyze the facts without the potential biases or emotional influences a jury might introduce.

 Bench vs Jury Trial: What’s the Difference